It’s hard to develop winning strategies, and even harder to execute them while making the right decisions at the right time.

 - Realistic but ambitious goal-setting

-To be effective in your implementation of a strategic management process, you need to commit to a certain set of core values in your organizational culture:
+To achieve that, you need to embed a certain set of values into your organizational culture:

-Transparency: You need to be willing to be open with your employees and colleagues.
-If people feel as though you're only giving them half the story when it comes to the strategy or the results, it's unlikely that they'll fully embrace the new strategic management process.
+You need to be willing to be open with your employees and colleagues.
+If people feel you're only giving them half the story when it comes to the strategy or the results, it's unlikely that they'll fully embrace the new strategy or process.

-Empowerment: You'll also need to be willing to trust people to formulate and execute on their own parts of the strategy.
-Micro-managing every level of the strategic plan is going to be increasingly unworkable as your organization grows.
+You'll also need to be willing to trust people to make the right decision and execute their parts of the strategy.